 1998, after 39 years in service, the state legislature under the guidance of Representative Ron Gauch approved funds for remodeling the building.
 At the dedication ceremony, it was unveiled that the boathouse would be named after Allan E. Fearn, the man who gave so much to the Greater Worcester Community.

 1999 – 2000 Gordon Battye, Al’s right hand man for 30+ years stepped in continuing the legacy that Al built.
-Gondon’s ability to lead the adult sailing program was unmatched and his years of experience in teaching were invaluable to the entire program.
+Gordon’s ability to lead the adult sailing program was unmatched and his years of experience in teaching were invaluable to the entire program.
 Gordon retired and stayed involved with RPCS until his passing in 2011.
-There is a memorial scholarship fund in his name to continue his goal that all children will be able to sail regardless of their finical means.
+There is a memorial scholarship fund in his name to continue his goal that all children will be able to sail regardless of their financial means.

 2000 –2001 Michael Aghajanian was hired after spending every summer since he was 10 years old at the boathouse.
 At 21 he had big shoes to fill and was named Executive Director.
 His focus was building the youth camp and membership while setting the stage for future generations.
 Michael left RPCS after being called up by his Marine reserve unit due to 9-11.
 After his tour of duty, Michael went on to be the High Performance Director at Community Boating in Boston.
-In 2004, he joined on the board of Directors as Corporation Clerk until he purchased his own boating company in 2008.
-He wouldn’t be where he is at without RPCS and still stays in touch.